angular-redux/platform/packages/form/README.md

 you have to use `composeReducers` distasteful, then this is another route available to you.

-## Examples

-The `examples` directory contains some examples of how to use `@angular-redux/form` and how to connect it to your application.
-You may also find it useful to debug and step through the examples and the unit tests to get a better understanding of how the library works.

 The unit tests in `*.test.ts` files also contain useful examples of how to build forms using `@angular-redux/form`.